arslanmusaddiq/1DT308-Introductory-Project/labs/2_input_output.md

 You will have to think about how the voltage that is read using the analog input is translated to a temperature.
 There are both [equations](https://eepower.com/resistor-guide/resistor-types/ntc-thermistor/#) and [lookup tables](https://cdn-shop.adafruit.com/datasheets/103_3950_lookuptable.pdf) that can be used to write a function.

-**NOTE** The NTC thermistor mounted on a PCB that is distributed from the lab is incorrectly marked.
+**NOTE** The NTC thermistor mounted on a PCB that is distributed from the lab can be incorrectly marked.
 The correct setup is shown in the Figure below.
+If that does not give you expected values, try to switch the wires around, some students have found units that are incorrectly marked in different ways.
 [Analog temperature sensor NTC Electrokit](https://www.electrokit.com/uploads/productfile/41015/41015732_-_Analog_Temperature_Sensor.pdf) Note.
 The schematics are wrong on this one.

 ![NTC Thermistor](../images/ntc-sensor-electrokit.jpg)